ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/README.md

 Once you've completed this process, let's combine all of the data into one CSV File.
 This can easily be accomplished by running the code found here: **3_combine_overview_files**

 Make sure to edit the text on Lines 1 and 13, per examples provided.

+Once this is complete, you should have a new file titled _combined_data.csv_.
+It is now time to perform your final scrape.

+## Step 2:

+At this point, if you have not exited Python, you should be ready to run the final